Jknand23/snap-connect/project-overview.md

 Requiring users to navigate multiple platforms to access diverse types of sports content (e.g., news, highlights, fan discussions).

-Offering generic Augmented Reality (AR) Lenses and filters that lack personalization to specific teams or fan interests.
+Offering generic visual overlays and filters that lack personalization to specific teams or fan interests.

 Making it difficult for fans to easily connect and engage with other like-minded supporters of their favorite teams.